(Revised March 2015)

 11. Amendments to the terms and conditions and final provisions

-11.2 Third parties may enter into this agreement in place of Auctionata and wholly or partially assume the resulting rights and obligations subject to six weeks’ prior notice.
+11.2 Third parties may enter into this agreement in place of Auctionata and wholly or partially assume the resulting rights and obligations subject to a six (6) week notice period.
 The customer hereby consents to this in advance.

-11.4 The legal venue for all claims arising from the disputes from the contractual relationships between the contractual parties shall be – insofar as the contractual parties are business persons, legal persons under public law or special foundations under public law – the commercial residence of Auctionata, Inc. in New York, NY.
-However, Auctionata may also alternatively take legal action against the contractual partner at his general or any other permissible legal venue.
-This shall not be valid if mandatory legal directives prescribe another legal venue.
+11.4 The legal venue for all claims arising from the disputes from the contractual relationships between the contractual parties shall be the commercial residence of Auctionata, Inc. in New York, NY.
+Auctionata may also alternatively take legal action against the contractual partner at his general or any other permissible legal venue.

 For your convenience, here is a guide to some of the terms you will see elsewhere on our website.
 Some terms that are formally defined or referenced in Auctionata’s agreements and forms are also defined below.
 To the extent that these definitions differ, the definitions found in the agreements or forms shall control.